jrheard/blog/_drafts/boolean-short-circuiting.md

 num = int(input())

 if num == 5 or 6 or 7:
-	# do something
 </textarea>
 <pre class="cm-s-friendship-bracelet"></pre>

 In this example, the student has a `num` variable whose value is some integer, and they'd like to write some code that checks whether the integer is `5` or `6` or `7` or none of those numbers.
 The code they wrote seems reasonable at first glance, but it actually does something completely different from what the student would expect.

 Let's forget the `if:` part of the code for now and focus on the `num == 5 or 6 or 7` part.
-Here's what Python sees when you give it that code:
+Here's what Python sees:

 <div class="boolean-diagram">
 <div class="expression">num == 5</div>